 It’s always easy to get to the gym in the beginning of the new year when we feel all motivated, but then the reality of life sets back in and our schedules tend to get in the way of our good intentions.

 The brutal truth I had to tell myself when I was letting my schedule get in the way of my going to the gym is this: it’s an excuse.
-It might be true, as young or established professionals we’re definitely kept busy and have other things that take up our time and energy, but if it’s something that’s important to you, you’ll make time.
+It might be true, but if it’s something that’s important to you, you’ll make time.
 Since I’ve had to learn this firsthand, I wanted to give y’all some tips on how I did it for myself!

 Just know that going to the gym doesn’t have to be an hours long ordeal – especially if you’re a beginner – so it doesn’t have to be an activity that requires you clear your schedule and push other responsibilities or plans to the side.
 The trick is to slide it into your schedule where it feels natural!

 Wake up earlier.
 If you’re a morning person, this might be easy for you.
-I personally work out in the evening but the benefit of making time in the morning is that it decreases the possibility of your upcoming work out to be interrupted by things like errands or plans.
+I personally work out in the evening but the benefit of making time in the morning is that it decreases the possibility of your upcoming workout to be interrupted by things like errands or social events.
 But if one of your reasons for never getting to the gym is that something always comes up, this would be my recommendation.
 It might be challenging at first but you’d get used to the routine!

 Go to a gym on your regular route.
 This was the option I chose for myself – I knew I had no reason not to go to the gym if I passed by it every single day after work.
 This way you don’t talk yourself out of going by saying it’s out of the way.